infor-design/enterprise-wc/src/components/ids-data-grid/README.md

 ### Selection

-The datagrid selection feature involves the setting `rowSelection`.
+The data grid selection feature involves the setting `rowSelection`.
 This can be one of several values.

 - `false` No selection enabled.
 - `multiple` Allows multiple rows to be selected.
 When doing this it is recommended to add a `formatters.selectionCheckbox` for the first column.